Paradise

 — Nicholas Campbell

 Nicholas Campbell (b.
 1995, Los Angeles) is an artist based in New York City.
-Campbell holds a BA from Pitzer College.
-Self-taught, his painting practice consists of heavily worked, abstract, and emotionally direct pieces that wrestle with a wide range of themes concerning modern pathologies like narcissism, optionality, luxury, decline, and transformation.
+His painting practice consists of heavily worked, abstract pieces.
 Recent exhibitions include solo shows at Amanita New York, Duarte Sequeria Seoul, and Smart Objects Los Angeles.
 Group shows include CLEARING New York and Los Angeles, and Mamoth Gallery in London.
-His work has been featured in The Brooklyn Rail and Contemporary Art Review Los Angeles.
+His work has been featured in Interview Magazine, The Brooklyn Rail, and Contemporary Art Review Los Angeles.